- Areas of Study

 Associate ProfessorB.
 S., 1995, Peking University; Ph.
 D., 2003, Iowa State University; Postdoctoral Research Associate, 2003-2005, Ames Lab and Iowa State University; Postdoctoral Research Associate, 2005-2008, Purdue University.

-Catalysis is one of central themes in chemistry with applications ranging from commodity chemical synthesis, to pharmaceuticals and various enzymes.
+Catalysis is one of the central themes in chemistry with applications ranging from commodity chemical synthesis, to pharmaceuticals and various enzymes.
 Understanding how the catalysts work holds key to faster, cleaner, more selective, and more sustainable transformations and processes.
 Along this line, our research program encompasses a wide range of projects, including design and synthesis of chiral ligands and their metal complexes, application to asymmetric reactions with energy and/or environmental implications, as well as kinetic and mechanistic investigation in small molecule activations.